LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 Image.fromarray(npImage2).save('pics/croppedNobel.png')
 ```

-The image was covered by circle, alluding the dawn of the success, seemingly.
+The image was covered by a circle, alluding the dawn of the success, seemingly.
 No bad, right?

 ![](https://i.postimg.cc/V6NHj9hj/Snip20181009_48.png)

-But frustratingly, there exists some difficulties when trying to paste mask.
+But frustratingly, there exist some difficulties when trying to paste mask.
 In fact, the layer part **is not transparent** but some interesting RGB scales, so you can not simply paste it to the layer.

 That's why we negate the second plan: